 First remember the reverse mortgage, call a HECM standing for Home Equity Conversion Mortgage, over time converts your house equity into financial and non financial benefits.
 It see it as a mechanism to let your house pull its own weight and support its self while it provides a place for you to live while allowing you to redirect your money into the quality of your life.

 I feel strongly you need to look at things on this subject “in context” as well as “out of context”.
 Some journalist have found it news worthy, to specifically, reporting the “out of context” point of view.
-Just looking at the equity in the house, over time it diminishes, erodes or gets sucked dry.
+Just looking at the equity in the house, over time it diminishes, erodes and or reduces.
 Since you still hold the title, and if the house goes up in value, that value being yours will help to offset this but over the long, long run will only slow down the process of equity erosion.
 Keep in mind any asset you elect to spend down will experience equity erosion, not just house equity, a bank account, mutual fund, IRA or 401(k).
 Using some of those is a taxable event which really will erode that asset.
 However consider all other assets that you have, once the funds are all gone you will not any longer be able to enjoy any financial or non financial benefit from them.
 But here with this concept using the HECM even though all you equity has been converted and the mortgage may become much larger than the value the property you may still live in your home rather than be paying rent some were.
 That’s a big benefit, and one that you do not have now, and FHA is there to insure that your estate will not have any loses when your home is sold.

 So looking at the “In Context” prospective, looking at the economic value of all the benefits you receive over time and the peace of mind from the “non financial” benefits along with the specific negative aspect usually results in a very positive out come.

-The Kid’s Inheritance
+What about The Kid’s Inheritance

-This is of course the name of the page, and even though you may not have children it will help you understand much more about the reverse mortgage concept.
+This is of course the name of the page, or core question, and even though you may not have children it will help you understand much more about the reverse mortgage concept.
 Normally, at least I would hope by the time a parent dies their adult child would have their own home and with its own mortgage.
 Rarely would they be looking to live in your specific home.
 Generally they associate their inheritance with receiving cash proceeds.
 After analyzing to total affect of the parents having a reverse mortgage the story has a pretty good ending.
-One must ask if this is about the kids or about them.
+One must still ask if this is about the kids or about them.
 Generally it should be about you, and your life first and then the kids.
 If it is about the kids, and I doubt it is, then review and study the concept of redirecting part of what you are currently paying in mortgage payments now into life insurance.
 So if it is about the kids, assuming you are insurable, you could opt to give them a real windfall.
 But normally, such proceeds are directed to first go to you partner’s income needs.

 I will help you assess this subject and quantify this risk, if it applies, explore how to deal with it as specifically relates to your situation when we meet in person.
 This narrative starts off giving you an overview to understand the basics as I see them.
 How I see them is of course my opinions based on my education, training and experience.
-Then the narrative goes into greater detail and as much depth on the subject as you would like, including sharing just what my education, training and experience is on this subject which is extensive.
+Then the narrative goes into great detail and as much depth on the subject as you would like, including sharing just what my education, training and experience is on this subject which is extensive.
 I will share my quick opinion in one sentence or paragraph, from my experience: